akalenuk/16counters/README.md

     SendMessage((HWND)655890, WM_USER, i, n);

 Here `i` is a counter index and `n` is the number you want to see in it.
 655890 - is the handle of a counter's window.
 It is written on top of it and also accessible via clipboard.
+Just click the "W" button to copy the handler, or "C" button to copy a whole SendMessage string.

 To increment a counter use this: